Mariah Carey (album): Legacy and influence

-Since its release, Mariah Carey has been hailed as being a pop and R&B classic, with Trevor Anderson of Billboard describing it as jumpstarting "one of the most successful stories in pop music history".
-Commenting on the success of the album in the "particularly saturated female pop landscape in 1990", Anderson further states that the record helped Carey carve a place as the foremost musician of her generation.
+Since its release, Mariah Carey has been hailed as a pop and R&B classic, with Trevor Anderson of Billboard describing it as jumpstarting "one of the most successful stories in pop music history".
+Anderson noted that the album propelled Carey to the forefront of a saturated female popstar market, which included Whitney Houston, Janet Jackson, and Madonna.

 The widespread influence of Carey's vocal delivery on the album, particularly "Vision of Love", has also been noted by critics.
+According to Chloe Sarmiento of Grammy.com, Carey's vocal performance on the album set a new high standard for artists across multiple genres in the music industry.
 Writing for Complex, Elena Bergeron described the record as "the album that launched a million runs", stating that it "gave an entire generation of would-be divas something to sing into their hairbrushes".
 R&B singer Beyoncé said that she began doing vocal "runs" after listening to "Vision of Love" for the first time, stating that it inspired her to follow a path into the music industry.
 Pop singer Christina Aguilera has also stated how Carey's album had the biggest influence on her vocal stylings and delivery.
 According to the Pier Dominguez, author of Christina Aguilera: A Star is Made, Carey's carefully choreographed image of a grown woman struck a chord with Aguilera, whose influence also stemmed from the fact that both were of mixed heritage.